BryanHoffmaster/BryanHoffmaster.github.io/README.md

 Any likenesses of myself, including but not limited to my name and/or face are mine alone and can not be re-used.

 You can view the contents served here: [https://bryanhoffmaster.github.io/](https://bryanhoffmaster.github.io/)

+---

+### Future Feature Ideas:
+* [ ]  Make the CLI input _much_ more interactive, with a menu and such.
+* [ ]  Update the typing animation to "flow" a little more with highlights and fade-ins.